dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/tests.md

 ## Description

-The `tests` property defines assertions about a column, table, or view.
+The `tests` property defines assertions about a column, <Term id="table" />, or <Term id="view" />.
 The property contains a list of [generic tests](building-a-dbt-project/tests#generic-tests), referenced by name, which can include the four built-in generic tests available in dbt.
 For example, you can add tests that ensure a column contains no duplicates and zero null values.
 Any arguments or [configurations](test-configs) passed to those tests should be nested below the test name.

 Once these tests are defined, you can validate their correctness by running `dbt test`.